The History of Paddle Boarding You May Interested in

 At any rate, stand up paddle boarding has steadily grown in popularity.
 In fact, in 2013, it got recognition as the sporting activity with the highest number of first-time participants in the United States.

 Currently, there are many variants of this sport.
 For instance, there is flat water paddling, which is used for fitness, sightseeing, fitness, and even racing.
-The sport also includes surfing on the ocean waves, as well as paddleboard yoga, fishing, and even paddling on river rapids.
+The sport also includes stand up SUP surfing on the ocean waves, as well as paddleboard yoga, fishing, and even paddling on river rapids.

 Evolution of Stand Up Paddle Boards The types of boards made for this activity have also evolved considerably over time.
 The earliest kinds of boards were made of wood.
 But today, the manner in which these boards are designed has changed a huge deal.